null-circle/Portfolio/README.md

 ## About Me

-I am Mark Richards, an experienced data analyst working in planning/procurement for 7 years and trade compliance for 3 years, using Python (Pandas), R, SQL, PowerBI and advanced Excel.
+I am Mark Richards, an experienced data analyst, working in planning/procurement for 7 years and trade compliance for 3 years, using Python (Pandas), R, SQL, PowerBI, SAP and advanced Excel.
 I have a Data Analysis Professional Certificate.

 Below are some links to case studies I created using Python and R for data analysis.